VEF: Building

 The large assembly hall and administrative building, built in 1899 and designed by architect Heinrich Scheel (1829–1909), have eclectic facades facing Brīvības iela.
 The decorative facade of the assembly hall features a statue of Zeus with lightning bolts in hand.
 In 1912, a production building with a high tower in the courtyard, designed by German architect Peter Behrens (1868–1940), was constructed under the supervision of Riga civil engineer Friedrich Wilhelm Seuberlich (1850-?).
 In 1914, another production building was built according to Behrens' design, located at the corner of Brīvības iela and Bērzaunes iela, under the supervision of architect Friedrich Scheffel (1865–1915).
 The upper floor, which was supposed to be incorporated into the high roof as per the project, remained unrealized.

 In 2017, the 1899 building was renovated by Latvian network hardware manufacturer MikroTik which established its headquarters there.
 The adjacent building, built in 1900, is also renovated and most notably used by Accenture Latvia since the 2000s.
+Since 2020, the building has housed Dr. Bubnovska Centrs, a physiotherapy and rehabilitation center specializing in kinesitherapy.